hmchen47/Programming/WebDev/Frontend-W3C/2-HTML5Coding/05b-HTMLForms.md

 For example: `<form action="myServerCode.php" method="POST">...</form>`.
 Here, we set the URL of the server side code (myServerCode.php), and the HTTP method that will be used by the browser for sending the form content (POST).

-Another approach is to use JavaScript for sending the form content with Ajax.
+Another approach is to use JavaScript for sending the form content with [Ajax](https://en.wikipedia.org/wiki/Ajax_(programming)).
 This is covered in W3Cx HTML5 Apps and Games course.

 This week, let's study the elements and attributes offered by HTML5, as well the HTML5 form validation API.

 The example shown in the video shows some best practices for writing accessible forms and does some basic layout using CSS.

 The following additional example shows the same best practices but presents a more complete form with CSS rules to make a nice layout.
-See it online, and illustrated with the screenshot below.
-It is adapted from this very good MDN's article "How to structure a web form".
+See it [online](https://jsbin.com/zubitex/1/edit?html,output), and illustrated with the screenshot below.
+It is adapted from [this very good MDN's article "How to structure a web form"](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/Forms/How_to_structure_an_HTML_form). ([Local Example - Payment Form](src/5.2.4-example2.html))

 <figure style="margin: 0.5em; text-align: center;">
   <img style="margin: 0.1em; padding-top: 0.5em; width: 15vw;"